rieck/siggi/README.md

-Siggie - A Tool for Embedding Graphs in Vector Spaces ==
+Siggie - A Simple Tool for Graph Embedding
+==

 Overview